-Given the City's decision not to fund the program, all future benefit payments were discounted using a high-quality municipal bond rate of 4.18%.
-The high quality municipal bond rate was based on the week closest by not later than the measurement date of the Bond Buyer 20-Bond Index as published by the Federal Reserve.
-The 20-Bond Index consists of 20 general obligation bonds that mature in 20 years.
-The average rating of the 20 bonds is roughly equivalent to Moody's Investors Service's Aa2 rating and Standard and Poor's Corp.'s AA.
+Given the City's decision not to fund the program, all future benefit payments were discounted using a high-quality municipal bond rate of 3.58%.
+The high quality municipal bond rate was based the measurement date of the S&P Municipal Bond 20 Year High Grade Rate Index as published by S&P Dow Jones Indices.
+The S&P Municipal 20 Year High Grade Rate Index consists of bonds in the S&P Municipal Bond Index with a maturity of 20 years.
+Eligible bonds must be rated at least AA by Standard and Poor's Rating Service, Aa2 by Moody's or AA by Fitch.
+If there are multiple ratings, the lowest rating is used.